Basdeo Panday

-He is the former chairman and party leader of the United National Congress.
-In 2006, Panday was convicted of failing to declare a bank account in London and imprisoned; however, on March 20, 2007, that conviction was quashed by the Court of Appeal.
-On May 1 he decided to resign as Chairman of the United National Congress, but the party's executive refused to accept his resignation.
-He lost the party's internal elections on January 24, 2010, to Deputy Leader and now former Prime Minister Kamla Persad-Bissessar.
+He was the chairman and party leader of the United National Congress.
+In 2006, Panday was convicted of failing to declare a bank account in London and imprisoned; however, on 20 March 2007, that conviction was quashed by the Court of Appeal.
+On 1 May he decided to resign as chairman of the United National Congress, but the party's executive refused to accept his resignation.
+He lost the party's internal elections on 24 January 2010, to deputy leader and future prime minister Kamla Persad-Bissessar.

 In 2005, he was awarded the Pravasi Bharatiya Samman by the Ministry of Overseas Indian Affairs.